CarimA/RPG/events.md

   - Change every `(float)gameTime.ELapsedTime.TotalSeconds` to use the GetElapsedSeconds() extension method.
   - Go through all constructors and fix them to only require Service (when any of them request for something that Service provides) and create private fields which hold what they ask for (and handle that in the constructor)
   - Remove all Service private fields
+  - Figure out what's wrong with the shaders in GL (probably just needs a shader model version bump up)
+  - Add a debug keybind for ScriptHost.Reset

+  -- sub({ trigger(Events.GameStart, "example_event"), trigger(Events.GameStart, "example_2"), Events.GameStart, tell_them_to_use_a_controller)